SecorD0/evm-mnemonic-generator/README.md

 - `files` — a user files directory:
   - `errors.log` — a log file with errors that occurred during the work;
   - `mnenonics.txt` — a text file with generated mnemonics or inserted mnemonics or private keys.
-- `eth-mnemonic-generator.exe` / `app.py` — an executable file that runs the program.
+- `evm-mnemonic-generator.exe` / `app.py` — an executable file that runs the program.